dipsankar-sinha/Wav2Vec2-ASR-Amharic-CV-16.1/README.md

 ## Implementing the model into Web Application

-To implement the model, I have used Gradio model to host and deploy the model into a web application.
+To implement the model, I have used Gradio python library to host and deploy the model into a web application.
 I have created the interface of the Web Application through Gradio.
 Rest the API integration is handeled by the library itself.